Historical sea level CHANGES

 We have used a combination of historical tide-gauge data and satellite-altimeter data to

-The sea level record indicates a statistically significant increase in the rate of rise between 1880
+The sea level record indicates a statistically significant increase in the rate of rise from 1880

 [top]